https://www.totraveltoo.com/

 Ezeiza International Airport is the international airport serving Buenos Aires.
 It can take anywhere from 45 minutes to 1.5 hours to travel into the city.

-For details on shuttle services from Buenos Aires International Airport to the city click here.
+For details on transfer services from Buenos Aires International Airport to the city click here

 Read More: Buenos Aires Free Walking Tour